 |This subtopic compares ethnic traditional practices and family government

-law and the legal and health implications on the immediate family.
+law and the implications on family and community;

 |CULTURAL BELIEF IN CONFLICT WITH THE